sigmaister/copy_CollapsOS/apps/basic/README.md

 address.
 For example, `poke 42 0x102+0x40` puts `0x42` in memory address 0x2a (MSB is ignored) and `doke 42 0x102+0x40` does the same as poke, but also puts `0x01` in memory address 0x2b.

+**sleep**: Sleep a number of "units" specified by the supplied expression.
+A "unit" depends on the CPU clock speed.
+At 4MHz, it is roughly 8 microseconds.